JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

 npm install --save-dev npm-install-webpack-plugin
 ```

-# Define the basic Webpack configuration
+# Create a basic configuration

 Webpack configuration is define through a **JavaScript Object**.
 The first step to learn how to use Webpack is to get familiar with the configuration options of Webpack.

 You can refer to the [offical documentation](https://Webpack.js.org/configuration/)

+## Directory structure

-The _jellyfish-assets-pipeline-webpack_ project contain at this stage a standard pre-configure **JavaScript Object** in the file called `webpack.base.js`.
+This _jellyfish-assets-pipeline-webpack_ project contain at this stage a standard pre-configure **JavaScript Object** in the file called `webpack.base.js`.

-The idea is that this file would be the same for all our future Webpack configuration.
-When creating a new configuration we would create a new JavaScript file such as `webpack.default.js` and programmatically modify the **JavaScript Object** provided by the `webpack.base.js` file.
-(We will see how in details in the next Stage of this tutorial).
+The idea is that this file will be the same for all our future Webpack configuration.
+We will creating more specific configuration by extending this file.

+When creating a new configuration we would create a new JavaScript file such as `webpack.default.js` and programmatically modify the **JavaScript Object** provided by the `webpack.base.js` file. __We will see how in details in the next Stage of this tutorial__.

 In addition to that, we will be using a `config.js` file to define some global variable for our Webpack configuration.

-This is our file tree structure:
+As a result our file tree structure look like this:

 ```
 +- documentation